 Please note: due to the COVID-19 pandemic, visitor restrictions have been implemented at Providence Care Hospital.
 Only ‘essential visitors’ will be allowed to enter.
-Essential visitors are those who have a loved one who is end-of-life or very ill.
+Essential visitors are those who have a loved one who is end-of-life.
 Essential visitors and all staff, physicians and students will continue to be actively screened before entering the hospital.

 At Providence Care Hospital (PCH) we welcome and recognize the importance of family and friends to patients and clients.
 Visitors are encouraged to come and spend time with loved ones, as they have an important role in health care delivery and wellness.